footfish/numan/README.md

         list_free <phonenumber> [domain]
                 Lists available numbers in db entries matching a number search.
 Number format is cc-ndc-sn, partial numbers are accepted

-        view <phonenumber>
-                Views all details and history for number entries matching a number search.
-Number format is cc-ndc-sn, partial numbers are accepted

         reserve <phonenumber> <oid> <minutes>
                 Reserves a number for an owner for a number of minutes